 Our board of directors has adopted Corporate Governance Guidelines that provide that one of our independent directors should serve as our lead independent director at any time when the chairman of our board of directors is not independent, including when our chief executive officer serves as the chairman of our board of directors.
-Because Mr. Houston is our chairman and is not an "independent" director as defined in Nasdaq's listing standards, our board of directors previously appointed Dr. Rice to serve as our lead independent director in June 2018.
-On March 27, 2020, Dr. Rice stepped down as lead independent director and our board of directors selected Mr. Blair to succeed Dr. Rice.
-Dr. Rice remains a member of our board, and will continue to serve as chairperson of our compensation committee.
-The board of directors considered Mr. Blair's demonstrated leadership during his tenure as a member of the board and also his contributions as a member of the audit committee, and believes that Mr. Blair's ability to act as a strong lead independent director provides balance in our leadership structure and will be in the best interest of Dropbox and its stockholders.
-As our lead independent director, Mr. Blair will preside over periodic meetings of our independent directors, serve as a liaison between Mr. Houston and our independent directors, and perform such additional duties as our board of directors may otherwise determine and delegate.
+Because Mr. Houston is our chairman and is not an "independent" director as defined in Nasdaq's listing rules, our board of directors has determined that it is advisable and in the best interests of stockholders to have a lead independent director to, among other things, preside over meetings of the independent directors and help set the agenda for Board meetings.
+Dr. Rice served as our lead independent director from June 2018 until March 2020, at which time Dr. Rice stepped down as lead independent director and our board of directors selected Mr. Blair to succeed Dr. Rice.
+As our lead independent director, Mr. Blair presides over periodic meetings of our independent directors, serves as a liaison between Mr. Houston and our independent directors, and performs such additional duties as our board of directors may otherwise determine and delegate.